elephantscale/es-training-new/deep-learning/generic/DL-NeuralNetworks.md

  * When we randomly initialize the weights, our first pass outputs of our network will almost certainly be wrong!

-     - We have training data, so we know the “right” answer
+     - We have training data, so we know the "right" answer

  * How do we calculate how wrong we are?